pubyun/gitnamed/README.md

 data in git repo with a history of your zone file.

-if you need add a new zone, just create a new file in zones directory, zone file name should be the domain name:
+if you need add a new zone, just create a new file in zones directory, zone file name should be the domain name.

 ```
 vi zones/example.com